The Impatient Patient: Colorization

 This cartoon was colorized in 1968 (just after Seven Arts Productions, successor to Guild Films, to whom the TV distribution rights to the black-and-white cartoon library had been sold some time before, acquired Warner Bros.) by having every other frame traced over onto a cel.
 Each redrawn cel was painted in color and then photographed over a colored reproduction of each original background.
 The animation quality dropped considerably from the original version with this method.

 The cartoon was colorized again in 1992, this time with a computer adding color to a new print of the original black-and-white cartoon.
 This preserved the quality of the original animation (the end result also resembled the actual color cartoons released around the same time).

+Home media

+This short is available on the Looney Tunes Collector's Choice: Volume 4 Blu-ray.